Long1908/The_Complete_2023_Web_Development_Bootcamp_Web_Design_School/README.md

 6) etc.

 <b>!NOTE</b>: Using lots of fonts can make for a design that is cluttered, overcomplicated and just not very nice. <br>
-              Using just a small selection, you can keep your design cleaner, cleared and just much easier to digest.
+              Using just a small selection, you can keep your design cleaner, cleared and just much easier to digest.а